openhab/org.openhab.binding.zwave/doc/zipato/phpsg01_0_0.md

 ### Parameter 10: Auto Report Battery Time

 Auto Report Battery Time
-The interval time for auto report the battery level.
+<p&gtThe interval time for auto report the battery level.</p&gt
 Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```127```.